 1) Paris, You Blew It.
 Probably the biggest tech conference in Europe, Le Web, finished up this week in Paris.
 It was two days of thousands of smart, well-connected people descending on the City of Light, many for the first time.

 What did they do?
 Heck, we don’t know, because we never did find the city of Paris tourism folks on Twitter.

 2) Portland, You Rock It.
 On the other hand, the Portland, Oregon CVB (@TravelPortland) has it figured out.
 Maybe the “little guy” tries harder, but that’s how that whole David/Goliath thing happens.

-They are active on Twitter and ready to answer visitor’s questions by paying attention to Portand mentions and following the #InPDX hashtag.
+They are active on where to buy cheap januvia online Twitter and ready to answer visitor’s questions by paying attention to Portand mentions and following the #InPDX hashtag.
 Here’s how, from the Web site description of their Twisitor Center: